 The Bowflex home gym training system first hit the market in 1986.
 Nowadays the polymer rod based resistance trainer is a familiar sight for most of us.
-The Bowflex Ultimate 2 Home Gym is the latest incarnation of the iconic Bowflex home gym.
-It allows you to work every major muscle group safely and effectively while also providing an effective cardio workout.
+The Bowflex Ultimate 2 Home Gym is a good but older model that has been replaced by several new models with better features.
+The Ultimate 2 allows you to work every major muscle group safely and effectively while also providing an effective cardio workout.

 In this article, we get up close and personal with the Bowflex Ultimate 2 Home Gym to discover whether it belongs in your home.